moliver28/research-handbook/content/handbook/people-group/learning-and-development/growth-and-development/_index.md

 1. Include a screenshot of your approved G&D issue, and add the link to your issue in the description.
 1. Add a screenshot showing proof of completion for your application.
 (More details below).

-Remember: Travel, Lodging, and Meals should be expensed in separate claims, following GitLab’s [Travel and Expense policy](https://handbook.gitlab.com/handbook/finance/expenses/)
+Remember: Travel, Lodging, and Meals should be expensed in separate claims, following GitLab’s [Travel and Expense policy](/handbook/finance/expenses/)

 ### Step 6 - Close & Feedback

 Once you have successfully claimed for reimbursement, please go back and close your issue.
 If you found the G&D experience to be of significant benefit, and you would recommend it to other team members, please leave a comment in the G&D feedback issue, so that the Talent Development team can add the opportunity to our G&D Select page.

-### Notes on Reimbursement

-Growth & Development requests follow a reimbursement workflow.
-Approved experiences will be reimbursed upon completion. *This means requestors carry the financial responsibility associated with the growth experience through completion*.

 #### 50% Upfront Reimbursement